 Continuing to the “Network” tab, enable adapter 1 and set it to bridged (note, NAT will also work), and choose the physical NIC/network card you will be using.
 You can then click OK and close the settings window.

-You will receive a “Your Connection is not private” warning in your browser as you are accessing a local server that does not have a signed security certificate but it is safe to click “show advanced” in Chrome or “I understand the risks” in Firefox and proceed through to the Device42 login screen:
+You will receive a “Your Connection is not private” warning in your browser because you are accessing a local server that is using a ‘self-signed’ certificate – Your connection is secure, and it is completely safe to click “show advanced” in Chrome or “I understand the risks” in Firefox and proceed through to the Device42 login screen:

 To continue through our documentation, you may want to view our tutorials next.